weeeBox/mobile-system-design/README.md

   - Bandwidth usage - constant waking up of the cellular radio results in a faster battery drain.
   - CPU usage - higher computational load results in a faster battery drain and device overheating.
   - Memory Usage - higher memory usage increases the risk of the app being killed in the background.
-  - Startup Time - doing too much work at the app start creates poor user experience.
+  - Startup Time - doing too much work at the app start creates a poor user experience.
-  - Crashers/ANRs - doing too much of work on main thread can lead to app shutdowns and UI-jank.
+  - Crashers/ANRs - doing too much work on the main thread can lead to app shutdowns and UI-jank.
 App crashes is the leading factor of poor store ratings.
 - **Geo-Location Usage**
   - Don't compromise user privacy while using location services.
   - Prefer the lowest possible location accuracy.
 Progressively ask for increased location accuracy if needed.